 It is of little surprise that the company offers a range of products for water sports.
 For example, their Vivoactive range is proving very popular amongst swimmers.
 However for the out and out water sport fanatic, the Fenix model is a stunning addition to your arsenal.
 With a new version recently out and rumours abound of the next generation, the watch offers specialized functions for swimming, open water swimming, SUP boarding and rowing, making it a water sports fanatic’s best friend, even if you take part in multiple sports.
 Its features include GPS, heart rate monitoring, altimeter, thermometer, calories burned and more.
 The Fenix 5 is designed to be something of an ‘all-rounder’ and truth be told, you need to niche down to find the most specific features.

 The other great option is the Forerunner 935, same functionality in a less expensive wrapping.
 And lets not forget the Garmin Quatix – a must have for avid mariners of all types — from fishermen pursuing bass and billfish to canoeists, kayakers, and big sail and power boaters.
 Or the Garmin Descent for divers.

 Essential reading: Choose a swim tracker with our interactive tool

 Fitbit’s Flex 2 comes with water resistance and can be used when swimming, and as time goes on it is surely natural to expect ranges of products to cater for the needs of individual sports.
-The recently released Ionic is a step up for the company, its first fully fledged smartwatch that’s water-resistant, too.
+The recently released Ionic and Versa are a step up for the company, its first fully fledged smartwatch that’s water-resistant, too.

 Wearables are an exciting prospect for water sports and although still in early stages of use, sports which were previously difficult to learn and participate in can use wearables, and even virtual reality, to become more accessible and trackable.
 A world where we can practice surfing or paddleboarding in our living room, and track every step of our journeys out on the water, is just around the corner.